makrai/notes/tay21-long-range-benchmark-efficient.md

 ## 2.2.1 LONG LIST OPS

-* hierarchically structured data in a long-context scenario.
-This benchmark
+* hierarchically structured data in a long-context scenario
-* a longer variation of the standard ListOps task (Nangia & Bowman, 2018), which was designed to investigate the parsing ability of neural models
+* a longer variation of the standard ListOps task (Nangia & Bowman, 2018),
+  * ListOps was designed to investigate the parsing ability of neural models
-* operators MAX , MEAN , MEDIAN and SUM MOD that are enclosed by delimiters (brackets)
+* operators MAX, MEAN, MEDIAN, and SUM MOD that are enclosed by delimiters (brackets)
   * example (much shorter) sequence is as follows:
     INPUT: [MAX 4 3 [MIN 2 3 ] 1 0 [MEDIAN 1 5 8 9, 2]]
     OUTPUT: 5
-* In our task we use a version of ListOps of sequence lengths of up to 2K to
+* In our task we use a version of ListOps of sequence lengths of up to 2K
 * a ten-way classification task and is considerably challenging

 ## 2.2.2 BYTE LEVEL TEXT CLASSIFICATION